Moebirdie/Week-One-BootCamp/README.md

 The outcome of this assignment is meant to improve CSS, HTML and Git skills for laying the foundation for full stack development expertise.

+The live url for the site is: https://moebirdie.github.io/Week-One-BootCamp-Horiseon/Develop/index.html the README.md can be found here: https://moebirdie.github.io/Week-One-BootCamp-Horiseon The GitHub repository is:  https://github.com/Moebirdie/Week-One-BootCamp-Horiseon

 ## Installation
 N/A at this time.